December 17, 2025 (7mo ago) — last updated July 5, 2026 (13d ago)

 A cartoon brain processes visual input from two landscape scenes, representing perception and thought.

-You and a friend can witness the same event and tell very different stories about it.
-The secret isn’t in what you saw, but in how your brain processed it.
+Two people can witness the same event and tell very different stories about it.
+The secret isn’t in what they saw but in how their brains processed it.
 Your brain isn’t a passive camera.
 It edits, filters, and assembles a version of reality for you.

 This editing happens so fast that we mistake our interpretation for objective truth.
-The brain negotiates raw sensory data with beliefs, memories, and expectations, relying on mental shortcuts called cognitive biases to manage the flood of information1.
+The brain negotiates raw sensory data with beliefs, memories, and expectations, relying on cognitive shortcuts called biases to manage the flood of information1.

 A common shortcut is confirmation bias, where your brain seeks information that supports what you already believe.
-It’s like a bouncer at your mind’s door who only lets in familiar faces.
+It’s like a bouncer at your mind’s door who only lets in familiar faces1.

 Your brain is always changing